 When looking for a video conferencing solution, should I choose a "best-of-breed" solution or go with the most established vendor?
-I'm currently comparing video conferencing solutions from
+I'm currently comparing video conferencing solutions from Polycom, Radvision and Vidyo.
+They all seem to use the switched virtual circuit (SVC) codec, but how do I know which has the most compelling value?

 All three companies offer compelling solutions.
 My approach is to first consider possible integration opportunities with existing (or planned) unified communications (UC) components.
 For example, consider integration with presence and call control to be able to easily transform a single conversation from instant messaging to voice and/or to video.